 A blog on Test Automation, Technical QA, DevOps, Testing Tools & Techniques and more.
 This is a personal blog.
 The content and opinions expressed in this blog are solely my own and do not express the views or opinions of my current or past employers.

-Now we need to find the cell which contains the elements.
+Now we need to find the table cell which contains the desired elements.
 Here we will use following-sibling axis and find the third cell from the current cell.
 Following query will return the cell containing Quantity & Add to cart image:

 Following screen-shot shows the Selenium IDE commands to enter the Quantity and click on the Shopping Cart image:

 These actions will be used to add multiple items in various test cases.
 We can turn these actions into a reusable function and remove the hardcoded Article Id used in above example.
 Following example shows the custom command implemented in Selenium User Extension and Selenium IDE: